khaledimad/Analyst-Meets-Soccer_Data/README.md

 # Analyst-Meets-Soccer_Data
-Predicting player's overall scores with Lasso Regression
+Comparing Simple Regression, Simple Regression with CV & Lasso Regression

 ## Choosing a sample
 One way to choose a sample out of a significantly heterogeneous dataset for model training is to